pierrelefevre/at_se/README.md

 It turns out this is quite difficult, so results often vary from lackluster to awful.
 I do not recommend using [åt.se](https://åt.se) as a primary news source.

 ## The code
-The code behind [omni](https://omni.se) consists of a buffed up scraper using the OpenAI API, as well as a Astro frontend.
+The code behind åt consists of a buffed up scraper using the OpenAI API, as well as a Astro frontend.
 Everything is hosted at [kthcloud](https://cloud.cbh.kth.se).
 News articles are scraped, summarized, grouped and then stored in a MongoDB database.
 This is then pulled from the database and built into HTML on the server side in the frontend.

 ## License